Appliance Repair Majors

 Completion of a certificate or associate's degree program in appliance repair prepares you for entry-level employment as a service or repair technician.Read on to learn about these programs' requirements and the courses that you'll take once enrolled.
 Schools offering Appliance Repair degrees can also be found in these popular choices.

 What Are My Educational Options as an Aspiring Appliance Repair Major?

 Appliance repair is generally considered a vocational or technical area of study.
 Therefore, traditional bachelor's degree-level majors aren't available.
 You can, however, enroll in a certificate or associate's degree program in appliance repair.
+These programs educate you in the parts, functions, maintenance and repair of all major appliances.
 In many cases, you can begin your training on the job without formal education.
-Nonetheless, job applicants who've undergone some sort of training program are generally preferred by most employers, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Nonetheless, job applicants who've undergone some sort of training program are generally preferred by most employers, according to the U.S. Bureau of Labor Statistics.

 What Will I Learn in a Certificate Program?

 Certificate programs in appliance repair are available through community and technical colleges, and they can generally be completed in under a year.
 As a student in a certificate program, you'll learn about the parts and functions of electronic and motor-based household appliances.
 Appliances covered include refrigerators, heaters, window air conditioners, stoves, dishwashers, microwaves and garbage disposals.

 As a student in an appliance repair certificate program, you'll become fully educated in all working parts of every appliance covered in the course curriculum.
 Applied and theoretical coursework will teach you to run tests on parts, determine whether they need to be repaired or replaced and execute the proper course of action.
 You'll also learn on-the-job skills like customer service, safety standards and protocol for ordering replacement parts.
 Many certificate programs include mandatory lab coursework, providing you with hands-on practice in appliance repair.